THE GRAND HOTEL

 Laura is a Certified Sommelier by the Court of Master Sommeliers, has a degree in hospitality management from the Institute of Culinary Education, served in the Cocktail Apprentice Program at Tales of the Cocktail 2016, and has presented at numerous industry events and seminars.

 She and her work have been featured in publications such as Time Out New York, Beverage Media, Tasting Table, Coastal Living, and Liquor.com.
 She has also been featured in books such as Maggie Hoffman’s The One Bottle Cocktail and Clair McLafferty’s Romantic Cocktails.

 Laura has been a national and regional finalist in competitions such as Patron’s Margarita of the Year, the Woodford Manhattan Experience, and Speed Rack.
-Most recently, she won the USBG World Class US 2018 competition, sponsored by Diageo, and placed in the top 4 cutoff at the global finals in Berlin.
+Most recently, she became the first woman to win the Diageo World Class US 2018 competition and placed second at the global finals in Berlin.

 a cocktail bar in downtown birmingham